othiagomanhaes/Python/README.md

 - Exercise from world 1: Completed!
 - Exercise from world 2: Completed!
-- Exercise from world 3: Loading...
+- Exercise from world 3: Completed!